alexwh/milight-opencomputers/README.md

 side = require("sides") -- OpenComputers module for selecting which face of a block to calculate commands from e.g robot.detect()
--- options are (.front, .back, .left, .right, .top, .bottom) bulb = require("bulb") color = require("blockColor")
+-- options are (.front, .back, .left, .right, .top, .bottom) bulb = require("bulb") blockColor = require("blockColor")

 bulb.address = "192.168.x.x" -- Set the address of the Mi-Light bridge

-bulb.color("green") -- changes the color of the bulb to color name based on a colormap table
+bulb.color("green") -- changes the color of the bulb to color name based on a colormap table bulb.colorNumber(100) -- use a specific numerical value between 0-255

-color.get() -- gets the color of the block adjacent to the defined side (defaults to side.forward) -- also converts the decimal given by minecraft to it's corresponding number on the Mi-Light scale of 0-255
+blockColor.get() -- gets the color of the block adjacent to the defined side (defaults to side.forward) -- also converts the decimal given by minecraft to it's corresponding number on the Mi-Light scale of 0-255

-bulb.colorNumber(color.get()) -- takes a 0-255 number instead of a string to set color, use with color.get()
+bulb.colorNumber(blockColor.get()) -- takes a 0-255 number instead of a string to set color, use with blockColor.get()
 ```

 # Notes
-* You must first sync your bulbs with the bridge in UDP mode and then switch over to TCP mode, in order to be able to send commands via minecraft
+* After syncing the bulb to the controller with the phone app, you must change the transmission mode to TCP-Server in the controller webui settings (browse to the IP, credentials are admin/admin).
+Be aware that the phone app only works with UDP, and OpenComputers only works with TCP.